nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 I’m not a Swift person.
 I had experience working with Swift, and honestly, I didn’t enjoy it much — the language felt very similar to TypeScript (in terms of syntax) and Rust (in terms of certain semantics), but I found Swift ergonomically frustrating, especially coming from async-heavy ecosystems like JS or Go.

 For my application, I initially reached for React Native or Expo, hoping to reuse my web development experience and pub in a player UI from existing templates.
-Building the playback UI was straightforward, there are numerous open-source examples and tutorial videos on building good looking music players that fit my needs.
+Building the playback UI was straightforward; there are numerous open-source examples and tutorial videos on building good-looking music players that fit my needs.

 But when it came to accessing the file system and syncing cloud files, I hit major roadblocks.
 Libraries like `expo-filesystem` supported basic file picking, but recursive traversal over deeply nested iCloud directories often failed or even caused app crashes.
-This made it clear, that a JavaScript-based apprach introduced more complexity than just working with Apple's native APIs, even if it meant a steeper learning curve.
+This made it clear that a JavaScript-based approach introduced more complexity than just working with Apple's native APIs, even if it meant a steeper learning curve.

-iOS enforces string sandboxing, which makes accessing files impossible without explicit user permission through security-scoped bookmarks.
-These bookmarks grant temporary access once user selected file or directory using the native file picker.
-This is a sensible design consideration from a security perspective, but very limiting and frustrating from utility standpoint: this significantly differs from desktop operating systems, in macOS you grant a permission once and the application retains consistent access to that part of the file system.
+iOS sandboxing prevents apps from reading files without explicit user permission, which meant React Native couldn't access external folders reliably, one of the key reasons I had to switch to native APIs.

-For my use case, indexing a local music library across iCloud folders, this meant I had to manage bookmarks to reuse user permissions, while gracefully handling invalidated references.
-Such complexity made me apprecient the hoops independent developers need to jump through to deal with this robust Apple's security model.
+Swift-native APIs gave me more control over iCloud file access compared to React Native, especially when managing security-scoped bookmarks and user permissions.

 ### Switching to SwiftUI

-I went with SwiftUI instead of UIKit or storyboards, because I wanted a clean and declarative UI layer that would stay out of the way, while I focused on domain logic and data synchronization.
-SwiftUI definitely made it easier to structure the app into isolated ViewModel components which improved my use of LLMs for generating code that is unknown with OpenAI o1 model and DeepSeek — the could generate pure UI code or data binding code without introducing messy interdependencies.
+I went with SwiftUI instead of UIKit or storyboards because I wanted a clean and declarative UI layer that would stay out of the way while I focused on domain logic and data synchronization.
+With modern features like async/await and integration with Swift Actors, I found it easier to manage data flow and concurrency.
+SwiftUI also definitely made it easier to structure the app into isolated ViewModel components, which improved my use of LLMs for generating code that is unknown with OpenAI o1 model and DeepSeek — they could generate pure UI code or data binding code without introducing messy interdependencies.

-After some exploration, I revisited Swift and was surprised by how far it had come, especially the introduction of asyn/await and SwiftUI's declarative UI syntax.
+I was pleasantly surprised by how far Swift had come, particularly with async/await and its updated SwiftUI syntax.
 This shift made Swift feel closed to modern TypeScript — it made the transition smoother and allowed me to focus more on architecture and domain logic, rather than low-level UI boilerplate.

 ## App Architecture and Data Model